 Policy V.A.1.
-Instreet bicycle lanes (see Figure 1) or wide curb lanes (see Figure 2) shall be provided on all arterial and collector roadways to accommodate bicycle travel.
+Instreet bicycle lanes (see Figure 1) or wide curb lanes (see Figure 3) shall be provided on all arterial and collector roadways to accommodate bicycle travel.
 The facility shall be instreet bicycle lanes, unless it can be documented that physical space constraints or excessive turning movements preclude an instreet location.
+If bikelanes or paved shoulders cannot be provided, the "shared lane marking" (sharrow) shall be provided if adopted design standards can be met.
 Illustration III shows arterial and collector roads in the Gainesville Metropolitan Area.